A Google Business Profile, formerly called Google My Business, is a free tool to help businesses get discovered in Google Search and Maps.

 Step 3: Select your business type

-You can sign up for Google Business Profile as long as you either sell directly to customers online, have a physical location, or provide a service in-person to your customers.
+You can sign up for Google Business Profile as long as you either sell directly to customers online, have a physical location, or provide a service to your customers.
 You can select all options that apply to you.

 Click Next when you’re done.